Consistency Wins the Race

 I have fought this battle of excuses enough during my career to know that the only way my excuses won’t keep me from being consistent is if the goal is important enough to me.

-Consistency is the Key
+Consistency Is the Key

 When I decided to begin a career as a residential real estate agent at the age of 23, my lack of experience put me well behind the ‘pros’ who had been making a living selling real estate for years.
 But I did have one distinct advantage: I was determined to succeed.

-Because I had such a strong desire to become a successful Realtor, I was consistent and prospected nearly every morning (Monday-Saturday) whether I felt like it or not.
+Because I had such a strong desire to become a successful Realtor, I was consistent and prospected nearly every morning (Monday-Saturday), whether I felt like it or not.
 There were always other things I needed to do (and would much rather have done), but I knew that doing this one activity consistently was key to achieving my goals, so I did it.

 Within 4 ½ years, I was one of the nation’s top-selling Realtors, selling over 115 homes a year.
 At age 28, I became one of the youngest Realtors ever inducted into RE/MAX’s Hall of Fame.
 As I look back, I credit being consistent in my daily prospecting efforts as one of the defining keys to my success.